-The majority of the advisory committee, including the major advisor, must be comprised of Clemson University faculty who hold full-time, tenured or tenure-track positions (i.e., 2 for a committee of 3 faculty members; 3 for a committee of 4 or 5 members).
+The majority of the advisory committee, including the major advisor, must be composed of Clemson University faculty who hold full-time, tenured or tenure-track positions (i.e., 2 for a committee of 3 faculty members; 3 for a committee of 4 or 5 members).
 Either the major advisor or at least half of the committee must hold rank in the program offering the degree.
 If a minor is declared, this area must be represented on the committee.
 Faculty emeriti may serve as advisory committee members but may not serve as chair of the advisory committee.
-Part-time visiting and other nontenure-track faculty employed by Clemson University may serve on the advisory committee but may not serve as chair.
-Persons not employed by the University may serve on the advisory committee; if they serve as one of the statutory members of the committee, they must be appointed to adjunct faculty status.
-See Barbara Piekutowski for instructions on how to appoint an adjunct faculty member.
+Part-time visiting and other nontenure-track faculty employed by Clemson University may serve on the advisory committee but may not serve as one of the statutory members of the committee, they must be approved by the Department.
 All duly appointed committee.
 It is possible for co-chairs to direct the activities of the advisory committee.
 Check with the appropriate Graduate Program Coordinator if you have any questions.